socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 sense from device design, user experience, and user support perspectives.)

-There might still be a few "query mixer state" USB command implemented in the mixer, but we have not observed their use yet.
+There might still be a few "query mixer state" USB commands implemented in the mixer, but we have not observed their use yet.

 Audio Routing